 In October 2018, NSF implemented the Domain-based Message Authentication, Reporting & Conformance (DMARC) email changes required by the Department of Homeland Security (DHS) to improve email security.
 Some email routing practices (such as auto-forwarding to personal email accounts and sending messages through third-party providers) may cause messages to be flagged as potentially fraudulent by DMARC security checks and blocked.
 If your email is auto-forwarded to another account, such as a personal email account, you may not receive emails from NSF in that forwarded account.
 More information about DMARC and email delivery from NSF.

-Directorate for Computer & Information Science & Engineering
+Directorate for Computer and Information Science and Engineering

-Smart and Connected Health
+Smart and Connected Health (SCH)

 For general correspondence, please reply to firstname.lastname@example.org

 |Georgia-Ann Klutkeemail@example.com||(703) 292-2443|

 |Tatiana Korelskyfirstname.lastname@example.org||(703) 292-8930|